DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDateRangeBox/1 Configuration/value.md

 ---
 ---
 ##### shortDescription
-An array of date range values currently selected using the date box.
+An array that specifies the selected range (start and end dates).

 ---

-You can specify the date range with any of the following formats:
+You can specify dates in any of the following formats:

 - Date
- Specifies dates directly.
+ Specifies a date object.

 - Number
  Specifies a date as a timestamp (total milliseconds since 1970/01/01).